apmckinlay/natureapp/animals/crab.md

 Fertilized eggs are glued onto the female's abdomen and released as newly-hatched larvae.
 The juveniles moult several times as they grow and become adults.

-**Horseshoe Crab** are not a true Crab; instead, they are closely related to Spiders and Scorpions. **Porcelain Crab** look a lot like a Crab, but they only have 4 pairs of legs.
+**Could it be?** **Horseshoe Crab** are not a true Crab; instead, they are closely related to Spiders and Scorpions. **Porcelain Crab** look a lot like a Crab, but they only have 4 pairs of legs.
 They will shed a leg to escape from a predator.

 **Did you know?** Crabs communicate with each other by drumming or waving their pincers.